 Contempt Sanctions May Be Used to Punish or to Coerce Compliance

-If the court finds that your former spouse willfully failed to follow its lawful orders, he or she can be found to be in contempt.
-The court can impose a sanction to either punish or compel compliance with its prior orders.
+If the court finds that your former spouse willfully failed to follow its orders, he or she can be found to disregard in contempt.
+The court can impose a sanction to either punish the party or compel compliance with its prior orders.
 The court’s contempt powers are broad and include the authority to incarcerate a contemnor.
 In the case of civil contempt, the court could order your former spouse to be incarcerated until he or she purges himself or herself of contempt by doing what was ordered in the Final Judgment of Divorce.
 In a case of criminal contempt, the court has the authority to punish the violator by fines not exceeding one hundred dollars ($100.00) and by incarceration not exceeding five (5) days for each separate finding of criminal contempt.
 In addition, if the court finds a party to be in contempt, the court has the discretion to order that party to pay an amount towards the attorney fees and court costs incurred by the party having to seek compliance.
 Needless to say, the court’s contempt powers are far-reaching and can be very effective deterrents to ensure compliance with the Final Judgment of Divorce.

-Garnishing Child Support, Alimony or Property Awards
+Garnishing Child Support, Alimony, or Property Awards

 Unfortunately, some former spouses do not meet their support obligations despite having the ability to do so.
 In addition to contempt proceedings, the garnishment process can also be very effective when collecting monied judgments from your former spouse.
 Each missed payment of child support or alimony constitutes a separate judgment that is immediately enforceable and which accrues interest.
 In a situation where your former spouse has money in the bank but has missed support payments, a garnishment provides an opportunity for you to collect that money in a more streamlined and less costly process than a typical contempt proceeding.